Yeonmi Park: Skepticism of claims

 In 2023, Park's second book, While Time Remains: A North Korean Defector's Search for Freedom in America, was published.
 It was described as an account of Park's "disenchantment with American liberalism".
 Will Sommer wrote in The Washington Post, "scholars on North Korea who are skeptical of Park say she's symptomatic of a booming market for horror stories from the cloistered nation that they believe encourages some 'celebrity' defectors to spin increasingly outlandish claims" which will "overshadow genuine concerns about the dire state of human rights there"; these documented abuses include "rape, murder and forced abortions... forced sterilization, executions and 'arbitrary' detentions as part of a long array of 'significant human rights issues' in the country", according to The Washington Post.
 Kim Byeong-uk, a fellow North Korean defector and the founder of the North Korean Development Institute, has said that Park's stories about life in North Korea are unreliable, telling The Korea Times that Park "exaggerated her past experiences and the way of the North, probably because she wanted to be at the center of attention."
 Park's stories also drew skepticism from Kim Seong-min, the president of Free North Korea Radio.
 An Chan-il, the chairman of the World North Korea Research Center, expressed concern that Park's extraordinary stories about life in North Korea would cause people to believe that North Korean defectors are liars.
-According to The Diplomat: "They worry that Park's inconsistencies and flawed accounts will make the world start to doubt their stories."
+According to The Diplomat, several defectors "worry that Park's inconsistencies and flawed accounts will make the world start to doubt their stories."

 38 North, a website dedicated to news of North Korea, has noted that some critics, including other North Korean refugees, have accused Park of embellishing her accounts or appropriating elements from others' escape stories.
 John Lee, a journalist focusing on South Korean foreign policy and relations with the U.S., criticized Park in an opinion piece in NK News for "muddl[ing] her message with ... nakedly partisan punditry" in favor of conservative causes and media in the U.S. and South Korea.